American Food Culture & History

 In the big cities of America, the foodies are creating all sorts of weird and wonderful creations to carve out a place for themselves.
 Freak Shakes, World’s Best Cookie Dough, Unicorn Cakes and edible art like that from Stick With Sweets are everywhere.

 However, in the “fly over” States, this is all seen as “fancy”.
 Their focus is always on big quantities and good tasting food.
+The idea that someone would “plate up” or arrange their edible microherbs with tweezers is comical.

-Typical American Food isn’t what’s on British Television
+American Food isn’t what’s on British Television

 Sure, big mouth burgers, hot dogs and American Pancakes are all well known in Britain as ‘typical American food’.
 However, British television and British chefs have given the UK a skewed impression of American food.